Launch Your First Supplement in the US & EU: A Product Guide

 • which channels perform best

-Then use that data to improve the second order.
+Use that data to improve the second order.

 You only learn this once the product is in front of real buyers.